Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project showcases a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to highlight their warm accommodations and outstanding hospitality through an elegant and user-friendly layout.
+This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to showcase their cozy accommodations and exceptional hospitality through an elegant, user-friendly design.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)